 The country itself covers the tip of the Arabian Peninsula and borders both Saudi Arabia and Oman.
-The peninsula of the UAE acts as a barrier between the Gulf of Oman and the Persian Gulf.
+The peninsula of the United Arab Emirates acts as a barrier between the Gulf of Oman and the Persian Gulf.

-This was the first semblance of the seven emirates of the UAE and allowed for the development of sea industries, like pearl harvesting which was the most profitable of the UAE’s industries in the 19th and 20th Centuries.
+This was the first semblance of the seven emirates of the United Arab Emirates and allowed for the development of sea industries, like pearl harvesting which was the most profitable of the United Arab Emirates industries in the 19th and 20th Centuries.
 After several years of cooperation, these emirates entered into a formal agreement in 1971, creating the United Arab Emirates following the end of the protection treaty provided by the United Kingdom.

 If it is really is too hot to be outside, consider a trip to one of the indoor winter wonderlands where you can ski, sled or snowboard to your heart’s content.
 Shopping is also a great option.
 Dubai is home to some of the best shopping malls in the world.

-It is also possible to reach the UAE by car from neighboring countries or by ship.
-It’s important to note that anyone with entry or exit stamps from Israel will be denied entrance to the UAE.
+It is also possible to reach the United Arab Emirates by car from neighboring countries or by ship.
+It’s important to note that anyone with entry or exit stamps from Israel will be denied entrance.

 Once you have safely arrived in the United Arab Emirates, travel around the country is easily completed by metro, taxis, rental cars and buses.